Accio/accio.github.io/_drafts/2020-05-25-nucleosome-positioning-prediction.md

 sapiens and other species.
 The open-source software is written in Python and Lua, and is available on GitHub at [biomedBit/LeNup](https://academic.oup.com/bioinformatics/article/34/10/1705/4796955#supplementary-data).

+## Conclusions

+I am fascinated by how nucleosome and transcription factor compete to regulate gene expression.
+The summary above is my notes of only a tiny proportion of what we know about nucleosomes and how we may study them.
+If we aim to link gene expression with either disease etiology or drug-treatment response with better *in silico* models, we have to consider how to integrate our knowledge of and uncertainty about nucleosome and transcription factors in our models.

+I thank Martin Ebeling for inspiring me learning.